cdelledonne/phd-thesis/README.md

     inkscape --pipe --export-type=pdf --export-filename=build/cover-front.pdf
 ```

-To generate a PDF of the back side of the Inkscape SVG cover, run:
+To generate a PDF of the back side of the cover, run:

 ```sh
 cat cover.svg |